 - Use the adjustments or add an effect for a more stylized look.

 When you’re all finished editing your cinemagraph, tap export and select Facebook Profile Video.
-This will open up Facebook and allow you to post your Free Flixel cinemagraph to your Facebook Profile Video.
+This will open up Facebook and allow you to post your Flixel cinemagraph to your Facebook Profile Video.
 Now sit back, and watch the likes roll in.

 For some inspiration, check out another tutorial by Lee at Fstoppers, and start creating your own cinemagraphs today.